 State Summary

 Signed into law in 2007, Florida’s audit law is not binding on official results, does not lead to a full recount, and audits only one randomly selected election contest, selected separately in each county.
 No contest with boundaries greater than a countywide contest can effectively be audited.
-An audit is conducted after every election.
-In 2013, the audit law was amended to provide, in addition to a manual audit, the option of an “automated, independent audit.”
+An audit is conducted after every election, and jurisdictions must conduct either a manual audit or an “automated, independent audit.”
+(Prior to 2013, when the law was amended, a manual audit was required.)
 Fla.
 Stat. § 101.591(1).
 Florida’s audit provisions can be found in Fla.
 Stat. § 101.591, while audit procedures are detailed in Fla.
 Admin.
 Code R. 1S-5.026.

 Unless otherwise specified, references are to Fla.
 Stat. § 101.591.